Ricardodpalmeida/ricsite/src/content/blog/de/web-entwicklung-trends-2023.md

 pubDate: 2023-05-15
 description: "Erkundung der neuesten Trends, die die Landschaft der Webentwicklung im Jahr 2023 prägen"
 author: "Ricardo Almeida"
+authorlink: "/de/about"
 language: "de"
 heroImage: "/images/blog/web-dev-trends.jpg"
+heroParagraphs: ["Coming soon","WIP","Coming soon"]
+heroSummary: "It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+The point of using Lorem Ipsum is that it has a more-or-less normal distribution of letters, as opposed to using 'Content here, content here', making it look like readable English."
 tags: ["Webentwicklung", "Technologie", "Trends"]
 translationKey: "89a7b342-1c56-47e0-9dab-f632b4d12e8f"
 ---